macd/NL2sol.jl/README.md

 This blob has also been broken up into the individual source files and commented out the "c/6" code for the "c/7" code, which enables the f77 version.
 Also added are cmake files for building the code and running the tests.
-Running the Fortran tests and coverage is manual and is not part of the installation.
+Running the Fortran tests and coverage is manual and not part of the installation.
 (The coverage is a very respectable 87%) The original fortran test code now lives in a separate subdirectory (.../deps/src/tests) as well.
+To learn how to build and run the tests with coverage, see NL2sol.jl/deps/src/CMakeLists.txt

 Wrapper code has been added using the C interface facilities of Julia.
 (ie ccall and cfunction etc), so that nl2sol can be called directly